Updated November 2022

 There’s plenty to keep you occupied between the Old Town, An Hoi and the beach, but the discerning traveler would be wise to check out a few other options as well.
-Mainly situated between the Old Town and the coast, you’ll find some of Hoi An’s finest and quirkiest watering holes, from the 3 Dragons Sports Bar to the craft beer-tastic Hoi An Brewery.
+Mainly situated between the Old Town and the coast, you’ll find some of Hoi An’s finest and quirkiest watering holes, from the convivial The Happy Buffalo to the party vibe of Uno.